Upright Citizens Brigade

 The Upright Citizens Brigade (UCB) is an improvisational and sketch comedy group that emerged from Chicago's ImprovOlympic in 1990.
-The original incarnation of the group consisted of Amy Poehler, Matthew Walsh, Matt Besser, Ian Roberts, Adam McKay, Rick Roman, Horatio Sanz and Drew Franklin.
+The original incarnation of the group consisted of Amy Poehler, Matthew Walsh, Matt Besser, Ian Roberts, Adam McKay, Horatio Sanz and Drew Franklin.
 Other early members included Neil Flynn, Armando Diaz, Ali Farahnakian and Rich Fulcher.
+The group was named by McKay's friend Rick Roman, who was not a member.